Fast Optical Transients from Stellar-Mass Black Hole Tidal Disruption Events in Young Star Clusters: N-body models of young clusters

-To compute compact object (BH and neutron star) masses, we adopt the stellar wind prescriptions of \citet{Vink2001} to determine the final stellar mass at the moment of core collapse and adopt the ``Rapid'' SNe explosion models \citep{Fryer2012} to compute neutron star and BH masses modified to include the prescriptions for (pulsational) pair-instability supernovae described in \citet{Belczynski2016b}.
+To compute compact object (BH and neutron star; NS) masses, we adopt the stellar wind prescriptions of \citet{Vink2001} to determine the final stellar mass at the moment of core collapse and adopt the ``Rapid'' supernova explosion models \citep{Fryer2012} to compute NS and BH masses modified to include the prescriptions for (pulsational) pair-instability supernovae described in \citet{Belczynski2016b}.
 BH and NS natal kicks are computed as in \citet{Kremer2020}.

-As discussed in Section \ref{sec:intro}, a natural outcome of dynamical interactions between stellar-mass BHs and stars is tidal disruption of the star.
 In order to treat stellar-mass BH TDEs, we adopt the same prescriptions as in \citet{Kremer2019c}.
-In short, if a dynamical encounter involving at least one BH and one star\footnote{Here, we are specifically interested in disruption of \textit{main sequence} stars.
+In short, if a dynamical encounter involving at least one BH and one star\footnote{Here, we are specifically interested in disruption of \textit{main sequence} stars and do not consider the disruption of giants which occur roughly a factor of 10 less frequently \citep[e.g.,][]{Kremer2019c}.
 Henceforth, we use the term ``star'' to mean a main sequence star.
 For discussion of the interaction of BHs with giants, see \citet{Ivanova2010,Ivanova2017,Kremer2019c}.} leads to a BH--star pericenter passage, $r_p$, within the star's tidal disruption radius

 where $m_{\rm{BH}}$ is the BH mass, and $m_{\star}$ and $R_{\star}$ are the stellar mass and radius, respectively, we assume a TDE occurs.\footnote{In reality, the tidal disruption radius of a particular object likely depends also upon the object's stellar structure.
 In particular, this dependence may change as stars evolve and develop a more pronounced core-envelope structure.
 We reserve inclusion of these more detailed effects for future study and note that these effects are unlikely to affect the results presented here significantly.} At this point, we record the stellar properties and then assume the star is instantaneously destroyed.
 In reality, especially if the TDE occurs during a multi-body resonant encounter, TDEs may affect the hydrodynamic evolution of their dynamical encounters.
 These more complex effects are well beyond the computational scope of an $N$-body code like \texttt{CMC}, but see e.g., \citet{Lopez2018} for discussion.